-As part of its effort to foster collaborative research, the GT Psychology Department has allocated $2,000 for the second year in a row to support new graduate student initiated interlab research.
+As part of its effort to foster collaborative research, the GT Psychology Department has allocated $3,000 to support new graduate student initiated interlab research.
+This will be the third year the psych department is offering these awards.
 Collaborations across areas are especially encouraged.
 Any number of graduate students can partake in a single PIG project, however, each student must be able to contribute something unique.
 Projects that are already funded will not be considered.

 PIGs can be used to cover the cost of participants, training, and/or hardware/software, or other research related expenses.
 Any hardware/software that is purchased with PIG funds becomes the property of the Department of Psychology at the conclusion of the funded project.
 PIGs cannot be used to pay for travel or as stipends/salary.

 - Title page

 - Project description (4 page maximum)